-What do you think when you hear about or see a Cubic Zirconia Piece Of jewellery?
+What do you think when you hear about or see a Cubic Zirconia jewellery item?
 Thoughts tend to range from cheap, poor quality or costume jewellery.
-Everyone know it’s various names, CZ, Zirconia, Diamonique etc. What I never see discussed anywhere is the Various Grades of Stones that are available or how to tell top of the range gems from poor quality ones.
+Everyone know it’s various names, CZ, Zirconia, Diamonique etc. What I never see discussed anywhere is the various grades of stones that are available or how to tell top of the range gems from poor quality ones.

-So, let’s look at the differences between these Grades of Cubic Zirconia (Not to be confused with the real gemstone Zircon) and how they compare with each other.
+So, let’s look at the differences between the different grades. of Cubic Zirconia (Not to be confused with the real gemstone, Zircon) and how they compare with each other.

 Cubic Zirconia stones are rated from A to AAAAA.
 A is the Lowest Quality, while AAAAA is the Highest Grade available.
 There’s a difference in the look and the price between the lowest and higher grades, and there’s a market for them all.
 You should understand the difference to make the proper choice when selecting a CZ stone.

 The rating system for cubic zirconia gemstones are based on the same Four Cs (cut, clarity, colour and carat) that are used to determine the quality of a diamond.

 Cubic Zirconia are faceted in the same manner as diamonds.
 There’s a variety of cuts that are used for different shapes, and the skill of the stone cutter is paramount to the final appearance of the stone.

 Each stone has its own personality and it’s the stone cutter’s job to evaluate the gem as part of the cutting process.
 He/she will cut the facets to bring out the best features of each stone.
 The biggest visual difference between a diamond and a cubic zirconia would be the fire.
 When cut the same way as diamonds are, a Cubic Zirconia will exhibit much more sparkles of Light or Fire in the stone than a diamond will, a great give-a-way that the stone is simulated.